ronynn/Game-Jam-Submissions/README.md

 - [x] Fix kev css to fit harlowe (chapbook css)
 - [x] Port nimble, inter, dawn and catch to chapbook
 - [ ] Aesthetics use chapbook css (cancelled).
-- [ ] Pebbles beneath, Rent Officers, Meritocracy to sugarcube and use bg art and text box to top left on bigger screens, and chapbook css
+- [ ] Meritocracy: use bg art and text box to top left on bigger screens, and chapbook css
-- [ ] Gamejam Tycoon use chapbook css keep harlowe-3, make buttons bigger, put stats to top of screens and make them animated
+- [x] Gamejam Tycoon port to sugarcube, put stats to top of screen
-- [ ] Potato Peace Bengali translation
+- [ ] Potato Peace Bengali translation (ongoing)
 - [x] Helper of Humanity releases